If you have a Nest Thermostat you probably heard about the recent outages and may be living in fear of being left without heat in the dead of winter.

 For complete instructions, see Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to fix the problem and get it up and working again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest says to try recharging and restarting your thermostat to resolve the problem and get it up and working again.

 - the thermostat notifies you that the battery is low and it needs to shut down